akashsolanki1101/Chat-App/README.md

 2. While texting can tag your friend's message
 3. Available in both dark and light mode
 4. Can update DP, about and user name
+5. Can see whether your friend is online or not

+### Screenshot